-The presence of a cyclone is also evident in the composites of negative SLAs (Fig. 13, values are negative because they are normalised using the SLA minimum), with the exception of Dubrovnik.
+The presence of a cyclone is evident also in the composites of negative SLAs (figure 13, values are negative because they are normalized using the SLA minimum), with the exception of Dubrovnik.
 However, in these cases, the cyclone centres are located in the opposite part of the basin with respect to the position of the stations.
 Several different dynamics are suggested by these maps.
-At Tripoli, Alexandria, İskenderun and Thessaloniki the presence of a cyclone is associated with a pressure gradient across the basin such that the inverse barometer effect contributes substantially to the negative SLA in the position of the station.
-For Gabès and Trieste, where there is a long shallow fetch, the atmospheric circulation around the cyclone centre produces a set-down at the station, which is shown by the locally large contribution to the negative SLA in the area around the station in the maps of the residual (right column).
+At Tripoli, Alexandria, Iskenderun, Thessaloniki the presence of a cyclone is associated to a pressure gradient across the basin such that the inverse barometer effect contributes substantially to the negative SLA in the position of the station.
+For Gabes and Trieste, where there is a long shallow fetch, the atmospheric circulation around the cyclone center produces a set-down at the station, which is shown by the locally large contribution to the negative SLA in the area around to the station in the maps of the residual (right column).

-Some stations show a large residual that, because of its extension, cannot be associated with the action of the wind and it reflects a contrast of level between the western and eastern parts of the Mediterranean Sea.
-In some cases, such as Alicante, Toulon, İskenderun and Tripoli, it produces a very substantial contribution to the magnitude of the SLA, particularly when it is negative.
-This contribution amplifies the contrast of sea level between the western and eastern part of the Mediterranean that is already produced by the difference of MSLP associated with the presence of a cyclone inside the basin.
+Some stations show a large residual that, because of its extension, cannot be associated to the action of the wind and it reflects a contrast of level between the western and eastern parts of the Mediterranean Sea.
+In some cases, such as Alicante,

+Toulon, Iskenderun and Tripoli, it produces a very substantial contribution to the magnitude of the SLA, particularly when it is negative.
+This contribution amplifies the contrast of sea level between western and eastern part of the Mediterranean that is already produced by the difference of MSLP associated with the presence of a cyclone inside the basin.
 This suggests that, in the model simulations, during the synoptic system evolution, the SLA has no sufficient time to reach equilibrium with the MSLP field and the Gibraltar strait does not allow sufficient water flow to comply with the inverse barometer effect.
 In practice, during the development of both positive and negative SLAs at the coastal stations, the average SLA of the whole Mediterranean changes little, in spite of the forcing caused by the inverse barometer effect.
 Whether this is realistic or an artificial model feature remains to be investigated.

-The action of the wind is evident in the fourth columns of Figs. 12 and 13, which show the composites of the wind fields at the time of the SLAs largest amplitude.
-In these maps, the presence of a strong wind blowing towards the coast (Fig. 12, positive SLAs) or offshore (Fig. 13, negative SLAs) is consistent with the large residuals at Trieste, Tripoli and Gabès.
-For positive SLAs the wind is also present in correspondence with the residuals (which are smaller than in the previous stations) at Alexandria, İskenderun and Thessaloniki.
+The action of the wind is evident in the fourth column of figures 12 and 13, which show the composites of the wind fields at the time when the SLAs are largest anomaly.
+In these maps, the presence of a strong wind blowing towards the coast (figure 12, positive SLAs) or offshore (figure 13, negative SLAs) is consistent with the large residuals at Trieste, Tripoli and Gabes.
+For positive SLAs the wind is also present in correspondence with the residuals (which are smaller than in the previous stations) at Alexandria, Iskenderun and Thessaloniki.

-4 Discussion and conclusions
+15 4 Discussion and conclusions

-This study, to the best of our knowledge, represents the first analysis of the synoptic conditions leading to positive or negative SLAs along the coast of the entire Mediterranean Sea.
-An SLA hindcast has allowed us to describe the link between cyclones and positive or negative SLAs.
-Nine coastal stations
+This study, to the best of our knowledge, represents the first analysis of the synoptic conditions leading to positive/negative SLAs along the coasts of the entire Mediterranean Sea.
+An SLA hindcast has allowed to describe the link between cyclones and positive/negative SLAs.
+Nine coastal stations distributed along the entire Mediterranean coastline are considered and meant to be representative of the variety of conditions leading to large SLAs.